dilyabareeva/quanda/docs/source/tutorial_pages/benchmarks.rst

 Downloading Precomputed Benchmarks
 ----------------------------------
-In this part of the tutorial, we will use the Shortcut Detection metric.
+In this part of the tutorial, we will use the :doc:`ShortcutDetection <../docs_api/quanda.benchmarks.downstream_eval.shortcut_detection>` metric.

-We will use the benchmark corresponding to this metric to evaluate all data attributors currently included in quanda in terms of their ability to detect when the model is using a shortcut.
+We will use the benchmark corresponding to this metric to evaluate all data attributors currently included in |quanda| in terms of their ability to detect when the model is using a shortcut.

 We will download the precomputed MNIST benchmark.
 This includes an MNIST dataset which has shortcut features (an 8-by-8 white box on a specific location) on a subset of its samples from the class 0, and a model trained on this dataset.
 This model has learned to classify images with these features to the class 0, and we will measure the extent to which this is reflected in the attributions of different methods.